Geopark: Types of geopark

 The word geopark is no longer open to the process of innovation through word production.
 It has been defined by various organizations in the field of earth science.
 An essential element of the definition is that a geopark must be branded as part of an international geopark network.
 A national park is not necessarily a geopark.
 For example, the United States has a system of national parks, but none of them are geoparks.
 Canada, on the other hand, has several.

 A geopark network requires the branding of an international scientific association.
 They only brand protected areas that meet certain standards, as presented above.
 The branding has no effect on the previous status of an area.
 It might already have been other types of park, such as a national park.
 If the geopark branding is removed, it is still those other types of park.
-No matter what the type, management, the exercise of authority over the area, is always national; the scientific organizations have no sovereignity; they are simply advisory and certifying agencies guided by decisions made at international conventions.
+No matter what the type, management, the exercise of authority over the area, is always national; the scientific organizations have no sovereignty; they are simply advisory and certifying agencies guided by decisions made at international conventions.